The “Orange” Model of Data Management: An Overview

 A practical and pragmatic approach to the implementation of data management that delivers quick wins is one of the key challenges of any data management professional.
 Sooner or later, you will deal with this at one point in your career.
 The “Orange” model is the “ready-to-use” framework.

-In the series of presentations Practical implementation or optimization of data management with the “Orange” model, I share with you my practical experience of the past 10 years.
-This experience has led me to developing a new model and practical method for implementation and optimization of data management.
+In the series of presentations on Practical implementation or optimization of data management with the “Orange” model, I share with you my practical experience of the past 10 years.
+This experience has led me to develop a new model and practical method for the implementation and optimization of data management.
 This method is a collection of techniques and templates that can be used for performing various tasks related to the development and optimization of data management in your company.